These 4 ingredient Chili Garlic Roasted Carrots are an easy, delicious weeknight side dish where the oven does most of the work for you.

 While you can use baby carrots, I really recommend skipping those and buying the big carrots at the store.
 The kind you’d use for snowman noses.
 Those full sized carrots have so much more flavor than the baby ones and are completely worth the peeling/chopping effort.

-If you love sweet carrots, drizzle these with 1 tsp of honey when they’re fresh from the oven.
+If you love sweet carrots, drizzle these with 1 teaspoon of honey when they’re fresh from the oven.

 You don’t have to peel the carrots before roasting them if you don’t want to!
 If you want to skip the peeling, just give the carrots a good scrub before you slice them up.